EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/05-design-ideation.md

 ## Generating Ideas

 For each user need and product requirement, brainstorm 5 different product features that could be used to satisfy that requirement.
+Here is an example developed by Austin.

 | Requirement / Need                                                                 | Feature            | Detail                              |
 | ---------------------------------------------------------------------------------- | ------------------ | ----------------------------------- |